mcmatan/Custom-Xcode-Templates/README.md

 # How to:

-Clone this repo to: /Library/Developer/Xcode
+Clone to: /Library/Developer/Xcode

-After that you will notice new custom templates!
+Notice new custom templates!

 Eeasy generation of classed for the MVVM design pattern.